Community Justice Initiative

 Rethinking the City Attorney’s relationship to Los Angeles

 Artist Mentor Opportunity

-    Painted Brain partnering with the Community Justice Initiative Painted Brain is partnering w/the Community Justice Initiative to include the arts as part of the restorative justice obligations for low level offenders through the Neighborhood Justice Program.
+Painted Brain partnering with the Community Justice Initiative Painted Brain is partnering with the Community Justice Initiative to include the arts as part of the restorative justice obligations for low-level offenders through the Neighborhood Justice Program.

 We are looking to recruit artists who:

 - Have a regular arts practice and a portfolio.